 educational environment that is free from illegal discrimination or harassment in admission or access to, or treatment or employment in, its programs, activities and facilities.
 Discrimination or harassment against employees, students or others on the basis of race, color, religion, sex, national origin, ancestry, disability, age or any other characteristic protected by law is strictly prohibited in accordance with law.
-The North Harrison R-HI School District is an equal opportunity employer.
+The North Harrison R-III School District is an equal opportunity employer.
 Students, employees and others will not be disciplined for speech in circumstances where it is protected by law.
-See BOE Policy AC located on the district website for complete details.
+See BOE Policy MCE 1300, 1310, 1100, 4110, and 4810.

 Instruction for Students with Disabilities: P 6250